decooliveira/remove-duplicate-patterns/README.md

 3. Enque all the substrings.
 This way I can make sure that the larger ones would be processed first in the next steps
 4. Remove repeated substrings that are adjacent in the original string

+The steps above are started in the findSubstrings(String param) method.
 Method removeRepeatedSequences(String sequence, String substring)

 This method receives two arguments.
 The first one is the original string and the second one is the substring to be removed if is repeated.